 SAP Business One Implementation – getting it right every time03 Sep 2012 | by Natalie

 If you are considering an implementation of SAP Business One let me start by congratulating you on your choice of product.
 SAP Business One is one of the best SME products on the market today.
 As you are reading this blog you might be at the early investigation stage for new business management software or you might be about to finalise your plans for the implementation of SAP Business One and you are searching the web for some implementation advice.
 The question we want to answer is – “I have a budget for implementation services – how do I ensure that I deliver on a budget”.
 What areas of the proposal should I focus on to ensure that I can best manage the implementation to a budget?

 In my experience, the areas of implementation of any business management solution that causes the most budgetary scope creep are: data conversion, user acceptance testing, reporting and development.

 It sounds obvious but let’s not forget that a good scope of work is critical to managing any implementation.

-Areas of focus for this scope of works should include all areas of functionality but let’s focus our discussion on the areas of greatest potential scope creep:
+Areas of focus for this scope of work should include all areas of functionality but let’s focus our discussion on the areas of greatest potential scope creep:

 - Data conversion – the team at Leverage has written a blog dedicated to data conversion so I won’t repeat what has already been written.
 The type of data conversion that you decide on together with your ability to provide good clean data from your legacy system will have a substantial impact on pricing and will help contain any scope creep.